ekohe/wulin_master/README.md

   `:choices`
   This option should be used together with 'SelectEditor', it specifies the options of the dropdown.
 Its value can be an array, a url path which can return a response of array, or a hash in very rare case.

+  `:file`
+  If this column is a file field, like image or any file, you should add this option and set it to true.
+It will use file_field in the new/edit form.

+  `:password`
+  If this column is a password or password_confirmation, you should add this option and set it to true.
+It will use password_field in the new/edit form.

   `:depend_column`
   This option should be used when the :choices option specifying a hash value.
 When you choose a value, say 'k1', from the column that :depend_column specifies, then you edit the current column, the dropdown will display options which are the values of key 'k1' in the choices hash.
 Here is an example: